gauthma/LaTeX/README.md

 Tweakings
 ---

-### One vs. two columns

-The **inc_preamble.tex** file contains two comments that start with XXX.
-One is before the two `\documentclass` lines, and another is before the `\usepackage[...]{geometry}` lines.
-The first line of each pair of lines is to produce an article with *one* column; and the second of each set is to produce an article with *two* columns.
-Comment and uncomment accordingly.

-The rationale is that for just one column, we use a 12pt font, and 3.5cm lateral margins.
-For two columns, 10pt and 1.5 respectively.

 ### Draft mode

-The second from last line in the code for fonts loads the `microtype` package.
+IN the code for fonts, the `microtype` package is loaded.
 This package improves the way spacing is computed, which usually results in an improved layout.
 However, it slows down, very noticeably, the compile time; the solution is the line after it, which indicates to `microtype` that the document is to be processed in draft mode---which disables all the layout improvements.
 When producing the final version, set `draft=false`.

 The above method only disables the `microtype` improvements (which already improves compilation time considerably).
 But to improve it even further, you can set *the whole document* in draft mode, by adding `draft` to the `documentclass` options.
 This, besides also disabling `microtype`, further disables all sorts of things, like images, cross-references, etc. If you use this latter option, there is no need to disable `microtype`---it is done automagically.

 ### The xcolor package

-The *documentclass* line contains two options (`usenames` and `dvipsnames`) that belong to the *xcolor* package, but setting those options only when loading it might cause conflicts with other packages that also automagically load *xcolor* (namely *tikz*).
+The *documentclass* line contains two options (`usenames` and `dvipsnames`) that belong to the *xcolor* package, but setting those options only when loading *xcolor* might cause conflicts with other packages that also automagically load that package (namely *tikz*).
 Having those options given to *documentclass* avoids the possibility of any such conflict.

 SyncTeX
 ---